ietf-ivy-wg/network-inventory-software/draft-ietf-ivy-network-inventory-software.md

 The Network Inventory consists of the physical and non-physical
-      network elements (NEs), hardware components, firmware components, and software components on the a managed network domain.
+      network elements (NEs), hardware components, firmware components, and software components on a managed network domain.
 The non-physical network elements (NEs) are network devices that support network protocols and functions, e.g., routers, firewalls, and controllers, which can reside in any network or compute devices, such as servers in